-There are many ways you can streamline your operations, maximize your workflow, and tap the resources you already have built into your salon or spa.
+There are many ways you can streamline your salon operations, maximize your workflow, and tap the resources you already have built into your business.
 By doing so, you can effectively save time and money and free up your team to create a more enjoyable customer experience.

 Here are 10 small changes that you can make in your salon that will make a big difference in how you do business.